 1. Include Contact Information of Both Parties

-2. Specify the Project Details and Scope
+2. Specify Project Terms and Scope

-3. Establish the Payment Terms
+3. Establish Payment Terms

 4. Set the Schedule

-5. Decide What Happens If a Contract Is Terminated
+5. Decide What Happens if a Contract Is Terminated

-6. Determine Who Owns the Final Copyrights
+6. Determine Who Owns Final Copyrights on Intellectual Property

 7. Add Some Legalese About the Working Relationship

-“It is understood by the parties that Contractor X is an independent contractor with respect to Company Y and not an employee of Company Y. Company Y will not provide fringe benefits, including health insurance benefits, paid vacation, or any other employee benefit, for the benefit of Contractor X.” Remember to fill in specific names for Contractor X and Company Y and it will sound a little more human.
+“It is understood by the parties that Contractor X is an independent contractor with respect to Company Y and not an employee of Company Y. Company Y will not provide fringe benefits, including health insurance benefits, paid vacation, or any other employee benefit, for the benefit of Contractor X.”

 8. Specify Your Choice of Law and Venue